Sharpiro/bitcoin-pod/readme.md

   * see bitcoin configuration file for example on how to auto load wallets
   * manually load wallet
     * run the following on your full node:
-      * `docker exec bitcoin/bin/bitcoin-cli loadwallet electrumpersonalserver`
+      * `docker-compose exec bitcoin bitcoin/bin/bitcoin-cli loadwallet electrumpersonalserver`
     * if the above doesn't work, your node's wallet may be corrupt and may need to be re-created, and then re-scanned.

 ## Todo/Limitations